Student Visa Lawyer

 Generally, the country which was your country of legal permanent residence when you received your J-1 status is the country to which you must return to fulfill the two-year home-country physical presence requirement.
 The period of time you spend in the U.S. or a third country after your exchange visitor program has ended may count toward fulfillment of the two-year home-country physical presence requirement, if you are employed by your home country’s government, in its military service, or in its career foreign service and you are serving in a country other than your home country at the behest of your home country’s government.
 You have to provide a written statement from an official of your home government (through the home country’s embassy in Washington, DC) that you were or will be serving in the U.S. or a third country in the service of your home country and at that government’s request.

 The spouse and unmarried children under 21 years of age, regardless of nationality, are entitled to work authorization.
-Their income cannot be used to support J-1 visa holder.
+Their income cannot be used to support J-1 visa holders.